Day Nine: Lo Que La Restauración Hace Posible

 Today showed capacity.
 Hoy reveló capacidad.
 The capacity to think clearly.
 Write with rigour and creativity.
 Hold complexity without overwhelm.
 Feel contradictory emotions without dysregulation.
 Notice what the body needs and respond appropriately.

 I had begun to think these capacities were gone.
 Diminished permanently by months of stress and fragmentation.
-But they were not diminished.
-They were offline.
+But they were offline, waiting.
 Estaban desconectadas.
 Waiting for conditions that would let them function.

 Last night’s unbroken sleep provided those conditions.
 Seven hours of sustained regulation.
 Seven hours of complete sleep cycles.
 Seven hours of trust.